neondatabase/website/content/release-notes/2023-03-13-storage-and-compute.md

 ### Improvements and fixes

+- Autoscaling: Added support for scaling Neon's local file cache size when scaling a virtual machine.
 - Compute: Released a new `pg_tiktoken` Postgres extension, created by the Neon engineering team.
 The  extension is a wrapper for [OpenAI’s tokenizer](https://github.com/openai/tiktoken).
 It provides fast and efficient tokenization of data stored in a Postgres database.
   The extension supports two functions: